AN INTERPRETIVE CROSSROADS

 - refusing to restructure, delegate, simplify, or say no

-- staying in the treadmill because stopping feels like failure
+- staying on the treadmill because stopping feels like failure

 Deficiency: